PremPrakashS/DSSS_Homework_05/README.md

 # DSSS_Homework_05
-This repository is created as part of homework.
+This repository is created as part of Data Science Survival Skills homework.

+Author: Prem Prakash Singh